Physician Alignment Strategies For Health Systems

 03: Support data-driven decisions

 Industry disruptions and technology innovations have prompted health systems to rethink and transform their operations through flexible, more connected digital solutions.
 The solutions successful health systems look for in technology platforms must be secure, easy to use, integrated, and fast to deliver.
 A 2016 Deloitte Survey of US Physicians shows that 35 percent of physicians do not receive any care pattern information, and 16 percent utilize data in making referrals.
 In contrast, 90 percent of the physicians responded that they consider care pattern information to be useful.
 The survey also shows that physicians believe that electronic health records (EHRs) are most useful for analytics and reporting capabilities.
 However, EHRs must improve workflow and increase productivity through meaningful and actionable information by identifying relevant data points and metrics.
-The survey also shows that physicians want interoperability and that would most likely improve patient outcomes.
+The Deloitte Survey suggests that physicians want interoperability and that would most likely improve patient outcomes.

 With so much more healthcare data being digitized today, it's easy to understand how health systems can spend more time locating, gathering, and scrubbing data than they do analyzing it.
 In the next article we will discuss the remaining three strategies that are implemented to help health systems and physicians achieve better alignment and meet their value-based care goals.